thomasstrassmann/get-2-10/README.md

 ### Features for the future
 The following features would be ideas for further development...
-* Log In area and creation of a global leaderboard.
+* log in area and creation of a global leaderboard.
-* More questions than 50.
+* more questions than 50.
 * better UI Feedback, such as visual representation of a special gamble question.